numalariamodeling/FE-2023-examples/README.md

 Running your scripts will require that the emodpy virtual environment is loaded and assumes files are run from a working directory set to where the script is located.
 Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).

 ### Week 1: Overview of EMOD
-This week we will be discussing EMOD's general structure and content as well as making sure you are reading to run the model on our linux-based HPC, QUEST.
+This week we will be discussing EMOD's general structure and content as well as making sure you are ready to run the model on our linux-based HPC, QUEST.
 You will set up your own virtual environmet to run EMOD via emodpy and idmtools and clone this github repository to your home directory on QUEST.
 We will not be running any example scripts, but please familiarize yourself with the repo, website, and EMOD documentation.

 ### Week 2: Building Blocks
 This week's first exercise introduces the simplest version or running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
 Before running a simulation, one needs to check that all configurations and installations were successful and edit paths in the manifest file.
 The steps are generally to 1) run simulation and 2) analyze simulation outputs.